Chapter 21. Desktop

 - Additional fonts

-Motif has been removed
+Motif has been deprecated

 Red Hat recommends using the GTK toolkit as a replacement.
 GTK is more maintainable and provides new features compared to Motif.

 No Sign In button on the login screen

 The login screen has been redesigned in this release.
 As a consequence, the login screen no longer includes a Sign In button, which was present in previous RHEL releases.

 Note also that the login options button (⚙) is now located in the lower-right corner of the screen.